 When prompted, enter your Google Analytics credentials.
 Select oAuth 2 as the Authentication Mechanism and click Sign In.
 Follow the Google authentication flow, which may include 2-factor authentication if you have it configured.

 Click Accept to allow Power BI to access your Google Analytics data.

-The content pack connects to a specific Google Analytics View.
+Power BI connects to a specific Google Analytics View.
 Select the account name, property name and view name you’d like to connect to.
 This information can be found in your Google Analytics account, either in the top left or on the Home tab.
 See details below.

-Select a tile to open the underlying report.
+You can ask a question by typing in the Q&A box, or click a tile to open the underlying report.

 Credentials If you have multiple Google accounts, please use an incognito or an in-private broswer window during connection to ensure the correct account is used.

 If you're getting an error indicating your credentials are invalid however you were able to sign into Google, please confirm you have a Google Analytics account.

 Parameters Unique names are currently required for the parameters.
 If you see an error indicating the value you selected is duplicated, please select another value or change the names in Google Analytics to make them unique.
 We're actively working to improve this.

 Note: Parameters are case-sensitive.
 Enter them exactly as they appear in your Google Analytics account.